SOCRA-EPITA-SIGL-2024/web-server/README.md

 Visit and follow [certbot instructions](https://certbot.eff.org/instructions).

 > Note: You can find out which system you're server is running with `uname -a` command.
+And get version of your system using `lsb_release -a`

 ## Challenge #2: Get me Lucas